VanDerLars/VanDerLars/README.md

 ### Hi, Iam Lars 👋

 I am a full stack developer who loves to put it’s hands on new technologies.
-I work mostly with Node.JS, PHP, Svelte, Bash, Xojo and Dart and I develop web and desktop applications but most of the time I fail to make them successfull, because I already started two new projects in the meantime.
+I work mostly with Javascript (Typescript, Node), PHP, Svelte, Bash, Xojo and a bit Dart and I develop web and desktop applications.
+But most of the time I fail to make them successfull, because I already started two new projects in the meantime.

 I live and work in [Dresden|Germany](https://w3w.co/benutzen.ehrlich.besorgen) and I run the company [Stadt.Land.Netz](https://stadtlandnetz.de) together with my best friend Marcus and a team of 10 talented and beautiful persons.

+## Keyfacts
 - 🤵  🐩  husband & dog owner
 - 📍  Dresden, Germany
 - 🚀  Startup-Founder